Skip to main navigation Skip to search Skip to main content

 Abstract

-In this work, we demonstrate how autonomous pizza tossing and catching can be achieved.
-Under the assumption that the pizza dough is grasped by a number of fingers with soft contact, we formulate the grasp constraints and use them to derive the individual and combined Euler-Lagrange dynamic equations of motion of the robotic manipulator and the dough.
+This chapter presents a solution to the problem of autonomous pizza tossing and catching.
+Under the assumption that robotic fingers grasp the pizza dough with soft contact, the grasp constraints are formulated and used to derive the individual and combined Euler-Lagrange dynamic equations of motion of the robotic manipulator and the dough.
 In particular, the dynamics of the dough is a modified version of the rigid-body dynamics, taking into account the change of inertia due to its deformation.
-Armed with these mathematical models, we tackle the two control problems of tossing and catching.
-For the tossing phase, we derive an exponentially convergent controller that stabilizes a desired velocity of the dough as it is let go.
-On the other hand, so as to catch the dough, we generate an optimal trajectory for the end-effector of the robotic manipulator.
-Finally, we derive control laws to make the optimal trajectory exponentially attractive.
-We demonstrate the developed theory with an elaborate simulation of the tossing and catching phases.
+Through these mathematical models, the two control problems of tossing and catching are formulated.
+For the tossing phase, an exponentially convergent controller that stabilizes a desired velocity of the dough as it leaves the fingers, is derived.
+On the other hand, to catch the dough, an optimal trajectory for the end-effector of the robotic manipulator is generated.
+Finally, the control laws to make the optimal trajectory exponentially attractive are derived.
+The developed theory is demonstrated with an elaborate simulation of the tossing and catching phases.
+This chapter is based on the works presented in [1].

 Original languageAmerican English